A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

 A cavity with $T=0.05$ and $\ell=0$ therefore features a nearly 40-fold magnification of the resonant intracavity field intensity (Fig.~\ref{fig:emptycavity}b).
-This phenomenon is capitalized upon in cavity-enhanced spectroscopy (\textit{vide infra}) and in nonlinear optics applications.\cite{adler2009, pupeza2021}
+This phenomenon is capitalized upon in cavity-enhanced spectroscopy (\textit{vide infra}) and for applications in nonlinear optics.\cite{adler2009, pupeza2021}

 \textbf{\textit{Cavity mode linewidths.}} The full-width-at-half-maximum (fwhm) linewidth of a cavity mode, $\Delta \tilde\nu$ can be found by solving for $\delta_{1/2}$, the round-trip phase that when plugged into Eq.~\ref{eq:IT} yields half the peak cavity transmission from Eq.~\ref{eq:peak}:\cite{nagourney14,gagliardi14}